eldev/fabusers/README.md

 ## FABUSERS ##

-description: TODO
+The Fabusers project stores user data (public and private data).
+It consists of 2 main parts:
+1. blockchain part (using [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric)) contains records of the key-value type (where the key is a user name, a value is a hash value of his offchain data).
+2. offchain part uses mongodb to store data.

 ## PREREQUISITES ##

 You have to install prerequisites as it is described [here](https://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html) and [platform-specific binaries](https://hyperledger-fabric.readthedocs.io/en/latest/samples.html#binaries).

+The offchain part uses a mongodb database so you have to install (mgo package (MongoDB driver for Golang)):
+		go get gopkg.in/mgo.v2
+		go get gopkg.in/mgo.v2/bson

+In addition, goji package:
+		go get goji.io

 After that, you should copy the project's chaincode sample into $GOPATH directory:
 		cp ./fabusers_chaincode/fabusers.go $GOPATH/src/fabusers/fabusers.go

 ## HOW TO RUN? ##